domenic/restify-oauth2/README.md

   [correctly-formatted error responses][token-endpoint-error].
 * For all other resources, when an access token is [sent via the `Authorization` header][send-token], it will validate
   it:
-  * If the token fails validation, it will send an appropriate 401 error response, with a [`WWW-Authenticate`][www-authenticate] header and a [`Link`][web-linking] [`rel="oauth2-token"`][oauth2-token-rel] header pointing to the token endpoint.
+  * If the token fails validation, it will send [an appropriate 400 or 401 error response][token-usage-error], with a [`WWW-Authenticate`][www-authenticate] header and a [`Link`][web-linking] [`rel="oauth2-token"`][oauth2-token-rel] header pointing to the token endpoint.
   * Otherwise, it will set either `req.clientId` or `req.username` (depending on which flow you are using) to a value